kiishor/UML-State-Machine-in-C/README.md

 ### Disable Variable length array

-The `traverse_state` function uses variable length array feature in the implementaion of hierarchical state machine.
+The `traverse_state` function uses variable length array feature in the implementation of hierarchical state machine.
 If you want to disable variable length array used in the framework, either due to compiler doesn't support or some other reason, then `HSM_USE_VARIABLE_LENGTH_ARRAY` to 0.